QubesOS/qubes-doc/developer/general/rst-documentation-style-guide.rst

      - :doc:`core-admin:index`

 This is equivalent to using ``:doc:`index``` inside the core-admin documentation.
-This works with any role like ``:ref:``, ``:option:``, etc.
+This works with any role like `ref <https://www.sphinx-doc.org/en/master/usage/restructuredtext/roles.html#role-ref>`__, `option <https://www.sphinx-doc.org/en/master/usage/restructuredtext/roles.html#role-option>`__, etc. Write the role like you would normally do inside the target documentation, then prefix it with the name of the target (``core-admin`` in the previous example).
+Something working as :code:`:ref:`some-title`` inside ``core-admin``'s documentation will become :samp:`:ref:`core-admin:some-title``.
+The only exception concerns the `doc role <https://www.sphinx-doc.org/en/master/usage/restructuredtext/roles.html#role-doc>`__: **do not prepend the file path with a slash** (``/``).

-Even if it works without it, always prefix the external cross-references with the name of the project, to help other contributors and maintainers to figure out what is going on.
+Even if it works without it, **always prefix the external cross-references** with the name of the project, to help other contributors and maintainers figuring out what the target is while reading the reStructuredText source.

 .. note::